comath/neuralMap/README.md

 Parameters:
 * index must be an integer less than the one returned by numLocations

-This returns the intersection signature for the ith location (ordered lexographically).
+This returns the intersection signature for the ith location (ordered lexicographically).

 #### Region signature of a location:
 ```python